 Other goodies include being able to build systems to particular heights or shapes if you have back or mobility problems – and you can also construct systems into a regular block shape where it’s easy to fit netting if you need to keep pesky insects or birds off your plants.

 If you have some old gutters - nothing - or to buy around £10 for 3 mtrs - end fittings £5 - old shelving £5 - compost £5

 What an incredible bargain - your own starter growing system for £25 or less - build one for a friend/ your dad/ your mum/ aunt Bessie

 What about food and water for the plants ?

 One of the useful things about household guttering is that it comes with two types of end fittings.
-One is a sealed end fitting holding liquid into the gutter and the other is a push fit fitting which allows liquid to escape – this is just what we need !!
+One is a sealed end fitting which we can use to introduce liquid into the gutter and the other is a push fit fitting which allows liquid to escape – this is just what we need !!

 Black Sealed End Fitting and Push Fit End Fitting

-KISS - Adjustment of the angle of the gutters provides control over the rate of drainage and also if our GutterGrow is outside it ensures that it drains and doesn’t flood if there is a sudden bout of wet weather.
+HINT - Adjustment of the angle of the gutters provides control over the rate of drainage from your GutterGrow, and if your GutterGrow is outside it ensures that it drains and doesn’t flood if there is a sudden bout of wet weather.

 Do I need drainage holes down the length of the gutters ?

 HINT - It is best not to drill drainage holes down the length of the gutters.
 If you do the roots of the plants will go through the holes and you will have problems clearing or cleaning your GutterGrow system.
 If you don’t drill holes you can also slide a whole row of plants out of a gutter.
 Some keen gardeners have been using GutterGrow systems to plant out their seeds (keeping them away from pests) and then once the seedlings are established sliding them out in a beautiful straight line into a garden or allotment trench.